tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Sequences
 ~~~~~~~~~

-For the first invoice, Odoo synchronizes with the AFIP automatically and displays the last sequence
+For the first invoice, CoquiAPPs synchronizes with the AFIP automatically and displays the last sequence
 used.

 .. note::